Emmanuel-Gonzales/data-structures-and-algorithms/javascript/trees/Readme.md

 (Max Tree): Create a method in the tree to find the largest number

+(FizzBuzz): Create a function to label numbers in a tree to determine it its divisible by 3 or 5.

 ## Whiteboard Process

 ![Whiteboard(Just for future refrence)](../assets/tree-white-1.png)